iShafayet/line-ending-corrector/README.md

     [sudo] npm install line-ending-corrector --save-dev

-# Using from the command line
+# Usage the command line

 To operate on a single file inplace (the file will only be altered if any inconsistent line endings are found)